specklesystems/speckle-docs-OLD/dev/apps.md

 ```

 ::: warning

 This step assumes you already installed VSCode in your path.
 If you haven't, there's a command for it in VSCode.

 ![Install vscode in path](./img/apps-guide/app-guide-vscode-shell-install.png)

 :::

 ### Install other dependencies

-We'll also be using `Vuetify` to make our life easier, as it has many useful components out of the box.
+For our UI, we'll also be using [Vuetify](TODO) to make our life easier, as it has many useful components.
 To add it, run:

 ```bash
 vue add vuetify